ezrra/MongoDBx-M101x-MEAN-Stack/Introduction to MongoDB and Nodejs/README.md

 Node.js has a global object, but using it is almost always a mistake.
 The require function is the preferred way to shar code between files.

+## Using mocha for testing
+In particular, Mocha is the most popular testing framework for Node.js

+Mocha uses behavior driven development or BDD for short syntax.

+BDD style is designed to read more like stories than tests.

+Mocha also has the ability to use different reporters for test output.
+Reporters control the format that your test results are output in.

+## package.json: npm run-script
+package.json thath defines two named scripts.
+The test script that run Mocha with the detault Spec Reporter.

+> npm test // package.json - scripts
+> npm run test-kitten
+> npm run test
+> npm install mocha -g

+## Runnign mocha tests with gulp

+Gulp starts and waits for a file to change.
+When it changes, it runs your test an d then it repots the results and goes back to waiting for more changes.